Hemant959/Hotel-Management/README.md

 <!-- Project Description -->
 ## Overview
-<p align="center">This project,   Insta Basic ," is a robust Spring Boot application designed for managing user data efficiently.
+<p align="center">This project,   Hotel Management ," is a robust Spring Boot application designed for managing user data efficiently.
 It provides a set of API endpoints that allow you to perform various operations on user records, such as adding, retrieving, updating, and deleting user information.
 </p>

 <!-- Table of Contents -->